BennettElisa/demo-site-npm-quotes/README.md

 # Demo Website for npm package

-This is demo website to showcase how my npm package "black-women-inspire" can be used to display the quotes included in the package. #InspireDemo
+This is demo website to showcase how my npm package "black-women-inspire" can be used to display the quotes included in the package.
+Demo website was built using create react app. #InspireDemo

 ![npm](https://img.shields.io/npm/v/black-women-inspire?style=for-the-badge)